Understanding Stunt Driving Charges in Ontario

 2. Avoid Acting on Assumptions

-Many drivers believe they can simply pay the fine or explain their side in court without preparation.
+Many drivers believe they can pay the fine or explain their side in court without preparation.
 However, this charge is complex:

 - Pleading Guilty Without Knowing the Impact: Doing so could result in a criminal record or severe financial repercussions.